signum-network/CIPs/SIP/sip-50.md

 ## Abstract
-This document describes the communication interface for efficient, bidirectional real-time communication via WebSockets for the Node Software.
+This document describes the communication interface for lighweight realtime communication via WebSockets for the Node Software.

 ## Motivation
 The Node software currently offers an extensive HTTP interface to communicate remotely with the Node software.
-This interface is used extensively by software applications such as wallets.
+This interface is used by software applications such as wallets.
 Because HTTP is a pure request-response procedure, a client application must regularly ask for updates (polling).
 WebSocket communication is used to establish a truly realtime connection between the client and the node software so that the server can notify connected clients directly about new blocks/transactions, for example.
 This allows communication to take place more efficiently according to the Hollywood principle, i.e. potentially less resource consumption (bandwidth, data volume).

 ## Specification